liuch/dmarc-srg/README.md

 `$ cd /usr/local/share/dmarc-srg && php utils/summary_report.php domain=example.com period=lastweek`

 # Web-interface
 Navigate in your browser to the location of the `index.html` file.
 You will see the basic Report List view, allowing you to navigate through the reports that have been parsed.
-Using the menu go to the Admin section and create tables in the database and check the availability of the mailboxes if necessary.
+Using the menu go to the Admin section and create tables in the database and check the accessibility of the mailboxes if necessary.